So official, it's the game's logo.

 - Parn and Deedlit from Record of Lodoss War.

 - Macross has Hikaru and Misa, as well as Beta Couple Max and Miria...

 - Let and Julia from Rave Master.
-Strangely, even after denial from Word Of God.
-Maybe Word Of God isn't quite so God-like.
+Strangely, even after denial from Word of God.
+Maybe Word of God isn't quite so God-like.
+Elie and Haru, too.